ibm-cloud-docs/cloud-databases-gen2/ha-dr.md

 Several minutes of database unavailability or connection interruptions are not expected.
 Open a [support ticket](https://cloud.ibm.com/unifiedsupport/cases/add) with details if you have time periods longer than a minute with no connectivity so we can investigate.

 If you have deployments in more than one region, you must provision {{site.data.keyword.monitoringlong}} and enable platform metrics in each region.
-For more information, see [{{site.data.keyword.monitoringlong_notm}}](/docs/cloud-databases?topic=cloud-databases-monitoring) integration.
+For more information, see [{{site.data.keyword.monitoringlong_notm}}](/docs/cloud-databases-gen2?topic=cloud-databases-gen2-monitoring) integration.

 ## SLAs
 {: #sla}

 - See [How IBM Cloud ensures high availability and disaster recovery](/docs/resiliency?topic=resiliency-ha-redundancy) to learn more about the high availability and disaster recovery standards in {{site.data.keyword.cloud_notm}}.
-- All {{site.data.keyword.cloud}} Databases general availability (GA) offerings conform to the {{site.data.keyword.cloud}} [Service Level Agreement](/docs/overview?topic=overview-slas) (SLA) terms.
+- All {{site.data.keyword.cloud}} Gen 2 Databases general availability (GA) offerings conform to the {{site.data.keyword.cloud}} [Service Level Agreement](/docs/overview?topic=overview-slas) (SLA) terms.
-- For more information, see the [Responsibilities for Cloud Databases](/docs/cloud-databases?topic=cloud-databases-responsibilities-cloud-databases) page.
+- For more information, see the [Responsibilities for Cloud Databases](/docs/cloud-databases-gen2?topic=cloud-databases-gen2-responsibilities-cloud-databases) page.